 According to a study by Amasty, the more reviews you add, the better chances you’ll have of improving your conversion rate.
 That’s because most people want to know if a product is as good as it seems on the site.

 Sounds sensible, right?

 Another study by Power Reviews found that 97% of consumers read reviews before they make a purchase.
 Further, 89% of consumers considered online reviews to be an important resource in online shopping.

 Of course, you are bound to get some bad reviews as well.
 But don’t try to polish your image by removing the negative reviews.
 Customers are smart and can quickly figure out if the reviews seem too good to be true.

-In fact, negative reviews can be good for you to provide more nuanced perspective about the product.
+In fact, negative reviews can be good for you to provide a more nuanced perspective about the product.

 The previously cited study showed that 85% of consumers seek out negative reviews to make a more informed buying decision.
 Among the age group of 18-29, this number increases to 91%.

-Consumers want to see negative reviews so that they can picture the worst case scenario if they buy your product.
+Consumers want to see negative reviews so that they can picture the worst-case scenario if they buy your product.
 Based on that, they tend to weigh if there is enough value in buying your product.

 If you want to build trust, you need to keep your reviews section realistic.